-We reserve the right to determine the type of pre-event screening .
-Refusal to comply, anything deemed by management to pose a safety hazard or diminish the enjoyment of other guests OR posession of any of the following may lead to ejection from the arena.
+Management reserves the sole right to determine types of security screening.
+Refusal to comply, anything deemed by management to pose a safety hazard or diminish the enjoyment of other guests OR possession of any of the following may lead to ejection from the arena.

 - Fireworks or explosives

 - Laptops and computers.
 Tablets without keyboards are permitted for sporting events only.